openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 ## Manual Mode
 As mentioned above if you want to be able to review the roles and policies created before applying them, you can use this manual method.
 Though it will require running a few extra commands to create the roles and policies.

-In this version we will also make use of the `--interactive` mode so that it will be easier to follow along, though feel free to use the default cluster creation command above if you'd like.
-See [here](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa_creating_a_cluster_with_sts/rosa-sts-interactive-mode-reference.html) for a description of the fields in this section.
+In this section we will make use of the `--interactive` mode so that it will be easier to follow along, though feel free to use the default cluster creation command above if you'd like.
+See [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa-sts-interactive-mode-reference.html) for a description of the fields in this section.

 ### Create account roles
 1. If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u>, then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.
 This command will create the needed JSON files for the required roles and policies for your account in the current directory.
 This will also output the `aws` commands you need to run in order to create these objects.